college-254/kenyans_applying_to_us_universities/content/college-guide/11-college-access-programs.md

 guidance on the SAT & TOEFL, and take the TOEFL Test in August.
 In the 2nd part of the program, which begins sometime in September, students mainly focus on the SAT Reasoning Test, which they take in October.
-Students also begin intense prep for the SAT Subject Tests and complete their first college application to their most desired school.
-The students get a short break and come back for the final stretch in which they do their Subject Tests and work on more college applications.
+Students also complete their first college application to their most desired school.
+The students get a short break and come back for the final stretch in which they work on more college applications.

 It’s worth noting that the [East African Scholars Fund](http://www.eastafricanscholarsfund.org/) sponsors EaSEP, so the